dexie/dexie-website/roadmap/dexie-cloud.md

 title: 'Road Map: Dexie Cloud'
 ---

-Dexie Cloud is ou in private beta since June 2021.
+Dexie Cloud is out in private beta since June 2021.
 This page contains the road map towards public release.
 This is a living document.
 See Milestones below.
 Features and dates may continously change.

 [Dexie Cloud](https://dexie.org/cloud/)